AZERBAIJAN: Six years already, nearly six months more

 Forum 18 asked the Human Rights Ombudsperson's Office in Baku in writing on 17 December what action (if any) it had taken to defend the rights of Mehdiyev and Abilov.
 It also asked what action (if any) it had taken to push for the adoption of a law to allow for those who have conscientious objections to military service to perform a civilian alternative service, which Azerbaijan committed to introduce by 2003.
 Forum 18 had received no reply from the Ombudsperson's Office by the end of the working day in Baku on 20 December.

 Compensation finally paid for wrongful 2015 jailingsTwo female Jehovah's Witness former prisoners of conscience, Irina Zakharchenko and Valida Jabrayilova, finally received financial compensation following a long battle through local courts, including the Supreme Court.
+The courts awarded Jabrayilova 8,200 Manats in compensation for the long pre-trial detention.
+Zakharchenko was awarded 9,744 Manats, including compensation for other costs.
 "The two ladies received the money directly into their bank accounts in the week beginning 8 October," Jehovah's Witnesses told Forum 18.
 This was six months after the Supreme Court finally ruled in their favour.

 Zakharchenko and Jabrayilova were arrested in February 2015 for offering one religious book publicly without the compulsory state permission.
 The then National Security Ministry (NSM) secret police held them in pre-trial detention from February until late 2015, when Zakharchenko was finally transferred to hospital.
 She and Jabrayilova were then transferred to the Investigation Prison in Kurdakhani.